Edexcel Computer Science Binary Revision Notes

 Memory Trick

 “Think of binary as a light switch: it can either be off (0) or on (1).
-Just like a switch can only be in one of two states, binary only uses two digits.”
+Just like how a series of switches can create different patterns of light, binary can create complex information.”

 Flashcards